 So how does this translate to something like auto loan origination?
 The old-guard method of auto financing requires customers to fill out mountains of paperwork, provide copious amounts of data and multiple forms of identity.
 Behind the scenes underwriters then spend hours manually processing applications to determine a customer’s credit risk.
 The end result?
 Customers often feel like their time isn’t valued and that they are little more than a number on an assembly line.
 Even if you have technology in place to support increased automation and faster underwriting, as soon as your sales rep needs to make a phone call for a loan approval, you’re already too slow for today’s savvy, instant-everything consumers.
 But the good news is, when there are problems or lags in an industry or process, innovation flourishes.

 Captive/manufacturer finance currently owns over half of the market, so there is a lot to lose.
 Conversely, new competitors like smaller lenders have a long runway of opportunity.
 They are threatening the traditional dealership finance and sales process, and these threats are growing rapidly:

 - Direct lending is now common, and competitive

-- Online organizations are appearing everywhere, effectively eliminating the in-person dealership experience (and never is this more prevalent than now, in a COVID-19 ravaged world)
+- Online organizations are appearing everywhere, effectively eliminating the in-person dealership experience (and never is this more prevalent than now)

 - Big brands, especially for electric vehicles, are looking at ways to bypass dealers altogether (who knows what Tesla will do next!)